dgruninger97/Part1PeerReview/Notebook.md

 ### Was there anything that your peer’s design/notebook lacked that would have made life easier for you?

 Yes.
-I don't think it was necessary to include the classes that were not related to the actual numeric integration.
+I don't think it was necessary to include the classes that were not related to the actual Numeric Integration layer of the architecture.
 Additionally, there should not have been fields inside of the interface class.
+Finally, it would have been easier to understand if there was at least one concrete implementation of the IntegrationMethod.

+### In retrospect: was there anything that your notebook was lacking that would have made life easier for someone else?

+Yes.
+I probably should have noted that my ConcreteImplentations of the IntegrationMethod were not actually going to be the concrete implementations, they were just there to be placeholders.